pola-rs/polars/docs/user-guide/ecosystem.md

 ## Introduction

 On this page you can find a non-exhaustive list of libraries and tools that support Polars.
 As the data ecosystem is evolving fast, more libraries will likely support Polars in the future.
-One of the main drivers is that Polars makes use of `Apache Arrow` in it's backend.
+One of the main drivers is that Polars makes adheres its memory layout to the `Apache Arrow` spec.

 ### Table of contents: